RuthieRose/AoC2024/README.md

 Since I didn't look for the tree by visualizing it at each iteration I made another file to create the tree! [https://github.com/RuthieRose/AoC2024/tree/main/Day14/MerryChristmas.txt]
 [back to top](#top)

 ## <a name="day15">Day 15</a>

+I was fairly happy with my solution for Part 1 but Part 2 just was too much today around everything else.
+I will go back and attempt this later.
+The moving both partners at once is defeating my efforts to break it down into smaller problems, but I will get there!
+Super happy with my effort the first 15 days and we will see how things go from here.
+I'm now at 29 stars which is the most I've earned on any Advent of Code so far.

 [back to top](#top)
 ## <a name="day16">Day 16</a>
 [back to top](#top)